peterhoward42/chatgpt-system-compiler/tooling.md

 - test // go test -count=1 ./...
 - lint // golangci-lint run

+## Linter behaviour: MUST
+- The Makefile lint target must cause golanci-lint to run with its default configuration, by NOT specifying a configuration.

 ## ASSUMPTIONS TRACKING MECHANISM (TOOLING PLANE, SHOULD)

 The repository should include a plain-text assumptions log recording